b-star-fellowship/b-star-fellowship.github.io/jobs.md

  - Also take up to 10 minutes to search LinkedIn for people who have similar roles to the job application, or seem related to the actual hiring process (recruiters, HR, CEO/founders sometimes).
 Save any of their profile links in your google sheet.

  - Some jobs require a cover letter, or for you to fill out some extra information for why you're interested in their company specifically.
 This is a great place to use stuff from your Things I like column or your questions column.
 If they ask for a cover letter, keep it concise, tone should be eager and appreciative of their time, and don't be afraid to get creative.

- - ==When I was interviewing regularly for engineering positions at Down Dog, a few people stood out by putting jokes in applications, and it made me want to talk to them more.
-Your mileage may vary.==
+ - _When I was interviewing regularly for engineering positions at Down Dog, a few people stood out by putting jokes in applications, and it made me want to talk to them more.
+With other companies, your mileage may vary._

  - Submit your tailored resume, cover letter, and extra information!  **Guess what you're not done yet!**